History of Los Angeles: Early transportation and railroads

+During the late 1800s the construction of the Southern Pacific Railroad was conducted by Chinese workers.
+The Southern Pacific Railroad connected Los Angeles to San Francisco.
+It played an important role in the economic and industrial growth in both the state of California and the city of Los Angeles.
+An Archaeological excavation took place in which they found artifacts at campsites of the Chinese workers.
+The sites yielded items such as ceramics, tools, personal items, and fragments of everyday objects used by the workers.
+The excavation also found architectural features which included the remains of living quarters, bunkhouses, and cookhouses.
+These artifacts and architectural features provide a unique insight into the lives of the Chinese laborers.

 In 1876 the Newhall railroad tunnel located 27 mi north of Los Angeles between the town of San Fernando and Lyons Station Stagecoach Stop (now Newhall) was completed, providing the final link from San Francisco to Los Angeles for the railroad.
 The 6940 ft took a year and a half to complete.
 More than 1,500 mostly Chinese laborers took part in the tunnel construction, which began at the south end of the mountain on March 22, 1875.
 Many of them had prior experience working on Southern Pacific's located tunnels in the Tehachapi Pass.
 Due to the sandstone composition of the mountain that was saturated with water and oil, frequent cave-ins occurred and the bore had to be constantly shored up by timbers during excavation.
 The initial location for the north end of the tunnel near Newhall was abandoned due to this.
 The north end of the tunnel excavation commenced in June 1875.
 Water was a constant problem during construction and pumps were utilized to keep the tunnel from flooding.
 Workers digging from both the north and south ends of the tunnel came face to face on July 14, 1876.
 The bores from each end were only a half inch out of line with dimensions of 22 ft high, 16.5 ft wide at the bottom and over 18 ft at the shoulders.
 Track was laid in place soon after the tunnel dig was completed and the first train passed through on August 12, 1876.
 On September 4, Charles Crocker notified Southern Pacific that the track had been completed on the route between San Francisco and Los Angeles.